jtpaulo/jtpaulo.github.io/_pages/teaching.md

 ### Ongoing:

 **2020** - Alberto Faria.
+Software-Defined Storage Control for Containerized HPC Applications.
+Co-advised with António Sousa and Ricardo Macedo.

 **2020** - Marco Dantas.
 Optimized storage system for Deep Learning services on HPC.
-Co-advised with Rui Oliveira.
+Co-advised with Rui Oliveira and Ricardo Macedo.

 **2020** - César Borges.
 Realistic Assessment of Faults in Storage Systems.
 Co-advised with José Pereira.

-**2020** - João Vilaça.
-Orchestration and Distribution of Servicesin Hybrid Cloud/Edge Environments.
+**2020** - Orchestration and Distribution of Services in Hybrid Cloud/Edge Environments.
 Co-advised with Ricardo Vilaça.